 Crossing over (genetic exchange) occurs at chiasmata, ensuring variation.

-Nuclear membrane dissolves, and spindle fibers form.
+Nuclear membrane dissolves, and spindle fibres form.

 Metaphase I: